triviality-js/triviality/README.md

 And you the benefits of **code completion** and the option to quickly traverse the service chain.
 ___

-Let's put the type checking to the test, we create a nice module that use the 'LogModule'.
-We inject the container with multiple Module dependencies```Container<...Modules>```.
+We can inject the Module with a Container that has multiple Module dependencies ```Container<...Modules>```.
+Let's put the type checking to the test, we create a nice module that dependence on the 'LogModule'.

 ```typescript